Scientific Name

 Subspecies

 Although regarded as a choice and difficult plant, it is relatively easy to grow in cultivation.
 Avonias grow very slowly and require careful cultivation.
 Clustering in cultivation, if grown correctly, will reward the grower with generous displays of tiny flowers.
-These plants grow well at moderate to cooler temperatures in partial sun.
+These plants grow well in partial sun at moderate to cool temperatures.
 Bright light enhances leaf colors and makes for a compact plant.
 Depending on the species, they enjoy gritty, free-draining soil with added organic material and low to moderate watering.

 The seeds germinate quickly at temperatures between 59°F and 70°F (15°C and 21°C).
-In cultivation, the young plants develop much quicker than in their natural surroundings, where they do not get an ample water supply.
-Generally, they are not easy to raise from seed, as too much water kills them immediately, which also happens when they are not watered.
+In cultivation, young plants develop much more quickly than in their natural surroundings, where they do not receive an ample water supply.
+Generally, they are not easy to raise from seed, as too much water kills them immediately, and so does not watering.

 Learn more at How to Grow and Care for Avonia.